 Yoga is a place where I come to my mat to activate my body, to guide my movements with breath, to find some sense of stillness amidst chaos.
 I’ve been practicing yoga for almost nine years, and over time my expectations of the practice and its meaning have greatly shifted.
 Yoga studios were places I used to be dragged to as a child while my mom dedicated an hour of her time to sweat and meditate, while I patiently waited in the lobby, reading or finding other random activities to occupy my time with.
 She encouraged me to practice with her, but naturally, I was stubborn and refused to do so, until she eventually persuaded me to despite my reluctance.
-Its difficult remembering exactly how I felt about being the only nine-year-old in a yoga class that was filled with adults, attempting postures beyond my ability.
+It’s difficult remembering exactly how I felt about being the only 9-year-old in a yoga class that was filled with adults, attempting postures beyond my ability.
 As a kid, I never saw the benefits of meditation, or even really its purpose.
 However, something must have clicked in me to continue the practice on my own, by choice, throughout middle school, high school, and now college.
-Yoga’s teachings are multifaceted– it has taken a spiritual hold on my world, helping me learn to slow down and guide my actions with the awareness of my breath.
-But it has also improved my physical body, increasing my flexibility, balance, strength, and coordination, helping me come a better athlete in high school, and a more physically fit adult in college.
+Yoga’s teachings are multifaceted — it has taken a spiritual hold on my world, helping me learn to slow down and guide my actions with the awareness of my breath.
+But it has also improved my physical body, increasing my flexibility, balance, strength, and coordination, helping me become a better athlete in high school and a more physically fit adult in college.

 Although I’ve practiced for almost a decade, it wasn’t until recently where I gained awareness of how yoga is portrayed in the West.
 Studios now are accompanied with a mini pop-up apparel shop, profiling pricy workout clothes that cost the equivalent of three or more yoga classes.
-Conversations prior to class focus on how to replenish the workout – “Will a $16 juice press suffice?” or “Are we feeling more of a bottomless mimosa vibe?
+Conversations prior to class focus on how to replenish the workout — “Will a $16 juice press suffice?”, or, “Are we feeling more of a bottomless mimosa vibe?
 I guess splurging on champagne is justified, since we already worked out for the day.”
 Despite the great benefits that can be achieved by practicing yoga, the West paints a convoluted picture of its purpose, clouding the true essence of yoga.
-What’s troubling about this reality is how obtuse it deviates from its genuine historical significance, and even more so, how most people, including myself, fall victim to this glamorized misrepresentation of yoga.
+What’s troubling about this reality is how obtusely it deviates from its genuine historical significance, and even more so, how most people, including myself, fall victim to this glamorized misrepresentation of yoga.

 Travel back to India over 5,000 years ago.
-Here is the birthplace of yoga.
+This is the birthplace of yoga.
 Fancy classes, polished studios, and social media trends did not exist.
 Yoga was simply a spiritual practice that originated in one of the oldest, most sacred texts: the Vedas.
 The Vedas were a collection of texts, songs, and other artifacts used by Brahmin priests in India.
 Eventually, the documentation of yoga appeared in the Upanishads, an ancient work containing hundreds of scriptures.
-The most renowned of these scriptures is the Bhagavad-Gita which documents stories of ancient Gods in Sanskrit, emphasizing more of a moral philosophy rather than a physical practice.
+The most renowned of these scriptures is the Bhagavad Gita, which documents stories of ancient Gods in Sanskrit, emphasizing more of a moral philosophy rather than a physical practice.

 The word “yoga” technically means union, a way to unite.
 The goal of the practice is to attain “moksha,” meaning liberation, or freedom.
-According to the Yoga Sutras, there is an eight-fold path that leads to liberation, also known as the Eight limbs.
-Think of it like this: what the Ten Commandments are to Christianity is what the Eight limbs are to yoga.
-Follow these Eight limbs, and you’ll achieve enlightenment, a heightened sense of self, and a heart full of love, gratitude, and fulfillment.
+According to the Yoga Sutras, there is an eight-fold path that leads to liberation, also known as the Eight Limbs.
+Think of it like this: What the Ten Commandments are to Christianity is what the eight limbs are to yoga.
+Follow these eight limbs, and you’ll achieve enlightenment, a heightened sense of self, and a heart full of love, gratitude, and fulfillment.